Home / Guides/ Transfer Funds

 All Ledgers for Your Organization

-Because the ledger system is based on generally accepted accounting principles cash and activity are represented independently.
-Meaning, that the balance of an account is the balance for a point in time.
-There are no pending or available balances, this type of account-level information can be calculated across ledgers if desired.
+Highnote’s Ledger system is based on generally accepted accounting principles, with cash and activity being represented independently.
+This means that account balances provide a snapshot for a point in time, rather than reflecting pending or available balances.
+Pending or available balances can be calculated across Ledgers if desired.

 Querying for Ledger Entries